 Purpose: The intent of this grading procedure is to provide a student grade that accurately reflects student achievement.
 Progress is measured in the areas of work ethics, knowledge and the practical skills aligned to the program area learning guides.
-Student performance for leaning guide activities and assignments are reflected in the knowledge grade.
+Student performance for learning guide activities and assignments are reflected in the knowledge grade.
 Students will be evaluated according to established program standards on an individual basis.
-The ClassMate grading software automatically calculates student grades using the following formula:
+The student information system automatically calculates student grades using the following formula:

-Work Ethic 40%
+Work Ethic 40% Knowledge 60% 100%

-Knowledge 60%

-- 100%

-Teachers must be able to justify grade percentages in the event of inquires or concerns.
+Teachers must be able to justify grade percentages in the event of inquiries or concerns.